ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 By default, “127.0.0.1” is used for service connection.
 "127.0.0.1" uses a self-signed certificate because it is an internal IP address, if your environment requires high level security, self-signed certificates may not be accepted.
 Moreover, Android OS or Chrome OS does not accept connection between browsers and Dynamsoft Service via "127.0.0.1".

 1. In case, you used our expired certificate - local.dynamsoft.com, as an official domain which uses a VeriSign’ed certificate.
-The old "local.dynamsoft.com" certificate expired on <font color=red>January 9th, 2023</font>
+The old "local.dynamsoft.com" certificate expired on <font color=red>January 9th, 2023</font> and the new certificate will expire on <font color=red>December 8th, 2023</font>
    > ___Please note:___ _all official certificates issued by 3rd party come with an expiry date - generally one year.
 This means that each year the certificate will need to be updated if local.dynamsoft.com is used._

 2. Your own domain certificate expired.